 Blue Mosque Park and Gulhane Park

-The small patch of trees near the Blue Mosque in Sultanahmet park is a good place to see birds in Istanbul – it was always full of bird calls.
-Black-billed magpies had their young and we creating quite a racket.
-Lots of Willow warblers fluttered high up in the canopy, too far and too fast to identify with a naked eye.
+The small patch of trees near the Blue Mosque in Sultanahmet Park is a good place to see birds in Istanbul – it was always full of bird calls.
+Black-billed magpies had their young and created quite a racket.
+Lots of little yellowish warblers, which I think were Willow warblers, fluttered high up in the canopy, too far and too fast to identify with the naked eye.
 Eurasian collared doves and Laughing doves were much easier to spot.

 The Gulhane Park, near the Topkapi Palace, turned up a Syrian Woodpecker, some Goldfinches, Great tits, Hooded crows and House sparrows.